AbdulMoqeet/abdulmoqeet.github.io/index.md

 # News!

+* A paper accepted in TPAMI on adversarial defense.
+[Mar'20]
 * Our paper won the best student paper award at ICPRAM'20.
 Congratulations to Sameera.
 [Feb'20]
 * Five papers accepted at CVPR'20.
 Congratulations to Muzammal, Jathushan, Yaxing, Waqas and Haris.
 [Feb'20]
 * Paper accepted in IJCV.
 Congratulations to Sameera!
 [Dec'19]